AI Legal

 F — Fairness

 Fairness is the foundation.
-The Act requires deployers to evaluate whether their AI systems produce discriminatory outcomes based on protected characteristics.
-FAIIR operationalizes this with a structured bias audit: we identify the decision categories your AI touches, map the protected classes at risk, and test for disparate impact using the data you actually have.
-The output is a documented fairness analysis you can hand to regulators, not a vague promise that your vendor “tested for bias.”
+SB 26-189 dropped the prior law's algorithmic-discrimination duty of care, but it expressly preserved liability under state anti-discrimination laws for outcomes materially influenced by ADMT — and made indemnity for the deployer's own discriminatory conduct unenforceable.
+FAIIR operationalizes fairness with a structured disparate-impact review: we identify the decision categories your AI touches, map the protected classes at risk, and test for differential outcomes using the data you actually have.
+The output is a documented fairness analysis that gives you a real defense, not a vague promise that your vendor “tested for bias.”

 A — Accountability

 Accountability means someone in your organization owns AI compliance — and can prove it.
-FAIIR establishes a clear chain of responsibility: who approved the AI system, who monitors its performance, who reviews consumer complaints, and who has authority to shut it down.
-This maps directly to the Act's requirement that deployers implement a risk management policy and program.
+FAIIR establishes a clear chain of responsibility: who approved the covered ADMT, who monitors its performance, who reviews consumer complaints, who conducts the meaningful human review of adverse outcomes, and who has authority to shut a system down.
+Even though SB 26-189 doesn't mandate a formal accountability program, having one is how you survive a 60-day AG cure notice without scrambling.

 I — Impact assessment

-Before you deploy (or continue deploying) a high-risk AI system, you need to assess the impact it has on consumers.
-FAIIR walks you through a structured impact assessment that documents the purpose of the system, the categories of decisions it influences, the data it ingests, the populations it affects, and the potential for harm.
-This is the document the Attorney General's office will ask for first.
+Before you deploy (or continue deploying) covered ADMT, you need to understand the impact it has on consumers.
+FAIIR walks you through a structured assessment that documents the purpose of the system, the categories of decisions it influences, the data it ingests, the populations it affects, and the potential for harm.
+SB 26-189 did away with the mandatory annual impact assessment of the prior law — but the document itself remains the single most useful artifact you can produce when a regulator or plaintiff comes asking how your AI works.

 I — Informed consent